Corona Rigidity: The origins of rigidity questions in -algebras

 \subsubsection{Examples I: Abelian \cstar-algebras}

-One of the cornerstones in the theory of \cstar-algebras is the Gelfand representation theorem (\cite[Theorem 1.3.1]{Fa:STCstar}), which states that every abelian \cstar-algebra is isomorphic to one of the form $C_0(X)$, for some locally compact $X$, where
+One of the cornerstones in the theory of \cstar-algebras is the Gelfand Representation Theorem (\cite[Theorem 1.3.1]{Fa:STCstar}), which states that every abelian \cstar-algebra is isomorphic to one of the form $C_0(X)$, for some locally compact $X$, where

-When considered with the sup norm and pointwise operations, $C_0(X)$ is a \cstar-algebra.
-The Gelfand representation theorem establishes a natural equivalence between the category of unital abelian \cstar-algebras and the category of compact Hausdorff spaces (e.g., \cite[Theorem~1.3.2]{Fa:STCstar}).
-This duality, usually referred to as the \emph{Gelfand--Naimark duality}, motivates the leading philosophy in the subject, namely that \cstar-algebras provide the noncommutative analogue of topological spaces.
-Indeed, countless definitions, techniques and results in \cstar-algebras arise as adaptations of ideas coming from topology.
+is considered with the supremum norm and pointwise operations.
+The Gelfand Representation Theorem establishes a natural equivalence between the category of unital abelian \cstar-algebras and the category of compact Hausdorff spaces (e.g. \cite[Theorem~1.3.2]{Fa:STCstar}).
+This duality, usually referred to as the \emph{Gelfand--Naimark Duality}, motivates the leading philosophy in the subject, namely that \cstar-algebras provide the noncommutative analogue of topological spaces.
+Indeed, many definitions, techniques, and results in \cstar-algebras arise as adaptations of ideas that stem from topology.

 In the special case where $X$ is moreover compact zero-dimensional, the Gelfand--Naimark Duality can be combined with the Stone Duality, allowing to interpret Boolean algebras as a particular instance of abelian \cstar-algebras, as hinted at the beginning of \S\ref{S.Abel}.